 The Status Quo

 In response to the mixed messages and incessant marketing of the Big Food and Big Nutrition media machine, most people just pick a side.

 Based on the quarterly profits of companies like McDonald’s, buying into Big Food is certainly the most popular option.
-It generally entails dismissing information about the relationship between diet and health, relying instead on that uncle who lived to 100 smoking cigars and drinking whiskey every day.
+It generally entails dismissing information about the relationship between diet and health, relying instead on stories about Great Uncle Joe who lived to 100 smoking cigars and drinking whiskey every day.

 On the other side, you have smaller, but more devoted contingent dedicated to upholding the nutritional virtues of society writ large.
 These passionate dietary devotees present a stark contrast to the Big Food fans.
-Instead of dismissing the link between food and health, they believe that diet is the fix for everything from belly fat to cancer.
+Instead of dismissing the link between food and health, they believe that diet is the fix for everything from belly fat to cancer and even death itself!